flutter/website/src/content/platform-integration/web/wasm.md

 The command produces output into the `build/web` directory relative to the package root, just like `flutter build web`.

+Wasm is also supported by the `flutter run` command on Flutter 3.24 or newer.
+If running the app this way, Flutter serves the app locally as it would normally, and the next step is not required.

 :::note
-Even with the `--wasm` flag, `flutter build web` will still compile the application to JavaScript.
+Even with the `--wasm` flag, Flutter will still compile the application to JavaScript.
 If WasmGC support is not detected at runtime, the JavaScript output is used so the application will continue to work across browsers.
 :::

-### Serve the output with an HTTP server
+### Serve the built output with an HTTP server

 Flutter web WebAssembly uses multiple threads to render your application faster, with less jank.
 To do this, advanced browser features are used that